 - Did you deliver your documentation on time with your products?

-- Did you get more hits on the localized versions of your website?
+- Did you get more hits using localization services for your website?

 - Do you know how many complaints from sales representatives, market companies and customers can be directly attributed to issues with multilingual content?